Developer Tools

 Regular expressions are performance-multipliers.
 Using cleverly crafted regular expressions,

 you can eliminate several lines from you code.
-All the search() methods support
+All the search()

 regular expressions.
 The following code snippet shows how to use them.